pingidentity/pingidentity-devops-getting-started/docs/imageSupport.md

 >Note: Image versions that have fallen out of Ping's support window will be removed from DockerHub 3 months after support has ended.

-Current Matrix For actively maintained images:
+Current matrix of actively maintained images:

 | Product               | Actively Maintained Image |
 |-----------------------|---------------------------|